-Best answer: The Weather Channel is available on frndly TV, Fubo TV and on three plans from AT&T TV Now.
+Best answer: You can watch The Weather Channel live on frndly TV, Fubo TV and on three plans from AT&T TV.

 - Option 3: frndly TV (From $5.99 a month)

 How to watch The Weather Channel from anywhere